 High school football uniform trends are created on Saturday afternoons when the nation’s college teams take to the field and every day on social media when players and fans critique what their favorite teams wore.

 The high school football uniform – just like the college football uniform – is no longer just about covering and protecting the body, but uncovering and promoting the strength, legacy, and uniqueness of the program.

 From the colors, patterns, decals and threads of high school uniforms comes a statement: we are relevant; we are timely; we are winners.

 And, just like in college football, rankings of the top high school uniforms in the country now exist all over the web and on popular websites like MaxPreps.

 Times are changing, uniforms are changing, and the way players, fans, prospects, and opponents look at uniforms are changing.

 Every stitch tells a story.
-What will your team’s story be in 2015?
+What will your team’s story this coming year

-Here are just a few of the hottest trends we are seeing on the gridiron for 2015:
+Here are just a few of the hottest trends we are seeing on the gridiron:

 - Compression fit base layers with ½ sleeves – as opposed to the popular sleeveless look of a few years ago, is the preferred look among players for their base layer.

 - Crew socks have replaced knee high socks as the popular sock length of choice.